 This applicability of the Italian corporate criminal liability regime to foreign entities was emphasized by the Italian Supreme Court in a recent decision where they held that companies are liable for the offense committed by its representatives, “regardless of their nationality and the place where they have the registered office, as well as the existence or non-existence, in the State to which it belongs, of rules governing similar matters, also with regard to the preparation and effective implementation of organizational and management models designed to prevent the commission of offenses that are a source of administrative liability for the entity itself“.

 Therefore, even in case of action/omission (or part of it) performed abroad, such conduct can trigger the applicability of the Italian criminal liability regime if it triggers an event occurring in Italy.

 How to limit such liability risk?

-The sole available defence against potential Italian corporate criminal liabilities is to adopt an internal corporate model of organisation and management of the company (or of the group if more companies are involved), aimed at preventing the commission of crimes:
+The sole available defense against potential Italian corporate criminal liabilities is to adopt an internal corporate model of organization and management of the company (or of the group if more companies are involved), aimed at preventing the commission of crimes:

 - identifying the potential risky areas/persons and their modalities of operation;

 - implementing an appropriate internal monitoring system to exclude/limit the potential risks; and

 - appointing an Audit Entity that shall monitor the proper adoption of the model.

 The implementation of a corporate model of organization and management places the company in a stronger position.
 The company will be able to prove to have adopted any possible defense against liabilities and that the criminal conduct is just the result of the misconduct of a few individuals who by-passed the internal controls.